 Traffic Calming Policy:

-Traffic calming is the act of reducing traffic speed and volume on a group of streets within a specific geographical area by implementing proven methods to reduce identified problems.
-The policy provides a framework that will enable the City Administration to determine proper and effective courses of action when dealing with concerns relating to traffic volume, excessive speed, and pedestrian and vehicular safety.
+Traffic calming is intended to improve the enjoyment and pedestrian friendliness of the neighbourhood under review by reducing traffic speed and volume on a group of streets within a specific geographical area and by implementing proven methods to reduce identified problems.
+The policy provides a framework that will enable the City administration to determine proper and effective courses of action when dealing with concerns relating to traffic volume, excessive speed, and pedestrian and vehicular safety.

 All Way Stop Policy:

-The All Way Stop Review Committee and Administration have made some minor changes to our existing All Way Stop Policy to make the City of Windsor's policy consistent with the trends in other Ontario municipalities.
+The All Way Stop Policy was amended in 2005 to make the City of Windsor's policy consistent with the trends in other Ontario municipalities.

 These changes include the ban of all new all way stops on Transit Routes.
 All way stops will not be used as a speed control measure, and all way stops will not be allowed within 250 meters of other all way stops or traffic signals.
 All requests for all way stops related to speeding problems will be directed for potential evaluation for traffic calming following the Traffic Calming Policy.